Building a New Reading of Romans 1:18–3:20

 - Paul mentions rival teachers in 16:17–20: ‘I urge you, brothers and sisters, to watch out for those who cause divisions and put obstacles in your way that are contrary to the teaching you have learned.
 Keep away from them.
 For such people are not serving our Lord Christ, but their own appetites.
 By smooth talk and flattery they deceive the minds of naive people.
 Everyone has heard about your obedience, so I rejoice because of you; but I want you to be wise about what is good, and innocent about what is evil.
 The God of peace will soon crush Satan under your feet.
 The grace of our Lord Jesus be with you.’
 Now, it is true that Paul only explicitly mentions these false teachers at the very end of the letter.
 However, this does not mean that it is not an important passage.
 On the contrary, the closing remarks of letters can contain some of the most important remarks, the things that the author wants the readers/hearers to really remember.

 - Moreover, it has often been remarked that Romans 1–4, Galatians, and Philippians 3:2–4:3 make very similar arguments about justification, faith, circumcision, the Law, etc. However, this also makes it more plausible that Romans, just as Galatians and Philippians, was written in a (very) polemical context.
-As with Galatians, this would provide a good contingent explanation of Paul’s argument.
+As Louis Martyn writes, “It is in Paul’s struggle with the Teachers — themselves theologians who spoke at some length about rectification [= justification] — that we see him formulating his thought on rectification” (Galatians, 250).
+As with Galatians, this would provide a good contingent explanation of Paul’s argument in Romans.
 The common reasons provided for the writing of Romans (Paul wants to raise support for the collection for Jerusalem, and he wants to systematically expound his gospel for a new audience) simply fall short.
 The collection is a valid reason, but could not be the only reason to write such a long letter.
 Moreover, the whole category of ‘systematic’ is quite problematic.
 Arguably, some parts in Paul, especially Romans 5–8 and Ephesians 1–3, could be regarded as Paul’s ‘coherent’ views.
 However, if you read all parts of the letter in the same way — i.e., Rom 1–4, 5–8, 9–11 — , you end up with an incoherent Paul.
 They cannot all reflect pure Pauline exposition.
 It’s more likely that some parts — in this case, Rom 1–4 — reflects a polemical rhetorical strategy, attacking the ‘coherence’ of the gospel of opponents.

 Step 2: Diatribes in 2:1–5 and 17–29